kennyluke1023/SQL_tutorial/README.md

 # SQL_tutorial

 ### This is for me!!!
 To learn SQL.
 I will write down the basic concepts and functions to remember how to use.
+This lession use pyspark.sql as an evironment since I find its more convenient for me.
+And just a synax tast that dont matter.

 Goals
 1. Basic concepts